eradiate/eradiate/.github/ISSUE_TEMPLATE/build_issue.md

 ---
-name: Build issue 🏗️
+name: Setup issue 🏗️
-about: Get help if you can't build Eradiate
+about: Get help if you can't build or install Eradiate
 title: ''
-labels:
+labels: ['infrastructure 🏗️']
 assignees: ''
 ---

 # Build issue

-*Please add the following label to your issue's title and delete this section:*

-[🏗️ build issue]

 ## Summary